-“Sleep!” said the old gentleman, ‘he’s always asleep.
+Patients with OSA often suffer from daytime sleepiness and snoring.
+Dickens wrote: “Sleep!” said the old gentleman, ‘he (Joe) is always asleep.
 Goes on errands fast asleep, and snores as he waits at table.”

 Recent estimates suggest that the prevalence of OSA has increased substantially over the last two decades.